Getting Started

 )

-Injects REDIS_URL and VALKEY_URL on the next deploy.
+Same pattern — poll get_db_attach_status with db_type: "valkey".
+On success, REDIS_URL and VALKEY_URL are injected on the next deploy.
 See Pricing for available Valkey tiers.

 7. Set Secrets